Your resource for health and wellness information

 Supplementing with MCT oil in the morning is in no way the same as a full ketogenic diet.
 But it is often used to increase healthy fats.
 This isn't a bad thing, but moderation is key.
 Too much of a good thing can quickly turn into a bad thing.

 The studies around MCT and coconut oil use in pregnancy are limited...seriously limited.
 Which is why it is hard to determine the pros and cons of using it supplemental in pregnancy.

 There is some conflicting information.

-But studies consistently show that mothers who consume higher MCT diets in the third trimester, and during breastfeeding have smaller babies and some show physical changes. (animal studies) These studies have created enough of a concern than many organization now have a warning on the use of coconut oil/concentrated MCT oil in pregnancy.
+But studies consistently show that mothers who consume higher MCT diets in the third trimester, and during breastfeeding have smaller babies and some show physical changes.
+(Animal studies) These studies have created enough of a concern than many organizations now have a warning on the use of coconut oil/concentrated MCT oil in pregnancy.

 On a Positive Note

-Everything I just wrote probably made you think that I am anti-coconut oil in pregnancy.
-I'm really not.
-I think there are so many wonderful things that coconut oil provides to a healthy pregnancy.
+Everything I just wrote most likely made you think that I am anti-coconut oil in pregnancy.
+I'm not.
+There are so many wonderful things that coconut oil provides to a healthy pregnancy.

 Coconut oil isn't just high in MCTs, but it also contains other phytonutrients and beneficial chemicals, such as lauric acid.
 Lauric acid is converted to monolaurin, which is known to be a potent anti-viral, antibacterial, and antifungal chemical.